LOCAL JAIL ROSTER & JOB UPDATES | The Montanian

 K.

 Charged with felony burglary/breaking and entering, pocket-picking, and two counts all other offenses.
 LCJC.
-LCDC.
+L

 Housing Navigator I – Libby office